Mind the Web: The Security of Web Use Agents: Mitigations Strategies

 \subsection{Security–Usability Tradeoff}

 While the mitigations discussed above provide valuable safeguards against agent misuse, they also introduce a fundamental tradeoff between system security and agent usability.
 In practice, mechanisms such as \emph{Human-in-the-Loop Control}, \emph{Least Privilege Enforcement} and \emph{Prompt Injection Detection} can interrupt task flow or reduce the degree of autonomy expected from web-use agents or increase latency.
 This tradeoff is highly relevant since these tools are designed to automate web tasks in response to high-level user instructions.
+A detailed case study examining this tradeoff in OpenAI's Operator and Comet is provided in Appendix~\ref{subsec:security-usabilityOperator}.